Data-Science-for-Linguists-2022/Textbook_Vocab_Analysis/Progress_Reports.md

+# Progress Report 2
+I was able to save the portions of the pdfs that I need as plain text files.

+I start to explore these files in [Data_Exploration.ipynb](https://github.com/Data-Science-for-Linguists-2022/Textbook_Vocab_Analysis/blob/main/Data_Exploration.ipynb) but for some reason github is not rendering the output that I see.
+If anyone can tell me what I'm doing wrong, I would greatly appreciate it.
+Does it only render output for pandas dataframes?

+Another couple annoying roadblocks regard the vocab forms and format of the partial Russian frequency dictionary I downloaded through [Sketch Engine](https://www.sketchengine.eu/russian-word-list/).
+I found out that the list is entirely inflected forms (I opened the csv file in notepad) this will likely be a problem because the textbooks give the targeted vocab in dictionary forms (masculine singular adjectives, infinitive verbs, etc.)

+The csv file reads in with an error when trying to use pandas, so I'm not sure how to proceed and I'm just getting really discouraged, but I feel like I've sunk too much time to pivot with only really a month left.
+So I'm just going to do my best :/

 # Progress Report 1
 I know that I should have more to show for this progress report, but I'm still figuring out how to use pdf text extractor libraries on Cyrillic text.